 Not surprisingly, considering how much at home I feel among hills and mountains, Sri Lanka hill country became a highlight of my visit to the country last year.
 Whenever someone asks me how Sri Lanka was, I always end up thinking of the time I spent hiking and exploring this region of low lying mist and clouds.

-This mountainous regions of the centre of the country, covered with tea plantations and National Parks, has all of the things I look for in a destination: cool weather (I’m such a wuss when it comes to heat and humidity), lush mountain scenery (I love mountains!), and an abundance of opportunities to get out and do things (as opposed to lying on a beach – which is fine, but not for me at all).
+This mountainous region in the centre Sri Lanka, covered with tea plantations and National Parks, has all of the things I look for in a destination: cool weather (I’m such a wuss when it comes to heat and humidity), lush mountain scenery (I love mountains!), and an abundance of opportunities to get out and do things (as opposed to lying on a beach – which is fine, but not for me at all).

-What I remember most about the area was the ease of travel in beautiful countryside that led to me wandering around from one mountain village to another in a state of blissful contentment, soaking up the misty air, the greeneries, and the English style cottages dotting the hillsides.
+What I remember most about the hill country was the ease of travel that led me wandering around the beautiful countryside – so green and pristine.
+Using tuk-tuks, I traveled from one mountain village to another in a state of blissful contentment, soaking up the fresh, misty air, the greeneries, and the English style cottages dotting the hillsides.

 1. Lipton’s Seat